Fort Buchanan's MMTS Systems improve Soldiers' Marksmanship Skills around the island

 |0

-This work, Fort Buchanan's MMTS Systems improve Soldiers' Marksmanship Skills around the island [Image 5 of 5], by David Hernandez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort Buchanan's MMTS Systems improve Soldiers' Marksmanship Skills around the island, by David Hernandez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.